The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Discussion

-For the inference, we used Polynomial Chaos Kriging surrogate modeling to approximate the global behavior of the full physical forward model and replaced it in the MCMC framework \citep{schobi2015polynomial,marelli2014uqlab}.
-The prior parameter distribution is listed in Table~\ref{tab:comppriors}, and the results of the inference model are summarized in Table~\ref{tab:inferenceresult}.
-As expected from the position of the planet in the mass-radius diagram Fig.~\ref{fig:massradius_diagram}, we find that TOI-5789\,c possesses a significant atmosphere, even though the exact mass is relatively unconstrained with $M_\mathrm{atm} = 0.07^{+0.05}_{-0.07}\,M_\oplus$.
-The composition of this atmosphere is super-solar with a mass fraction of H$_2$O of $Z = 0.60 ^{+0.23}_{-0.26}$.
-In terms of solar metallicities, this corresponds to roughly 100$\times$ solar \citep[see e.g., ][]{2024Nixon}.
-The core mass fraction of TOI-5789\,c is consistent with an Earth-like core mass fraction, which is reflected in the posteriors.
+For the inference, we used Polynomial Chaos Kriging surrogate modeling to approximate the global behavior of the full physical forward model and replaced it in the MCMC framework \citep{DeWringer}.
+The prior parameter distribution is listed in Table~\ref{tab:comppriors}, and the results of the inference model are summarized in Table~\ref{tab:inferenceresult} and Figure \ref{fig:composition}.
+As expected from the position of the planet in the mass-radius diagram (Fig.~\ref{fig:massradius_diagram}), we find that TOI-5789\,c possesses a significant atmosphere, even though the exact mass is relatively unconstrained with $M_\mathrm{atm} = $0.19$^{+0.16}_{-0.11} \,M_\oplus$, which represents a mass fraction of $\sim4.6\%$.
+The composition of this atmosphere is likely super-solar fitting a mass fraction of H$_2$O of $Z = 0.26 ^{+0.26}_{-0.17}$.